StriderDunedain/StriderDunedain/README.md

  - Django and DRF
  - Docker
  - MySQL and a little of PostgreSQL for databases
- - Basic Linux OS knowledge
+ - Basic Linux OS knowledge and DevOps whatnot
- - Basic DevOps techniques and whatnot
+ - Git Actions
- - Python in general
+ - Simple Telegram bot writing experience

 ### More about me as a human being
 I am almost 17 and enjoy wide range of things in many subjects!